NATIONAL PREGNANCY AND INFANT LOSS REMEMBRANCE DAY

 Communities and organizations across the country show support with candlelight vigils, walks, and other ceremonies.
 Visit nationalshare.org to find support and ways to support others with pregnancy and infant loss.
-Use #PregnancyAndInfantLossRemembranceDay to post on social media.

 NATIONAL PREGNANCY AND INFANT LOSS REMEMBRANCE DAY HISTORY

-On October 25, 1988, President Ronald Reagan designated the month of October 1988 as Pregnancy and Infant Loss Awareness Month.
+On October 25, 1988, President Ronald Reagan designated October as Pregnancy and Infant Loss Awareness Month.
 The Pregnancy and Infant Loss Awareness movement began.

 In 2002, the October 15th Pregnancy and Infant Loss Remembrance Day Campaign began as an American movement.
-Robyn Bear, Lisa Brown and Tammy Novak petitioned the federal government as well as the governors of each of the 50 states resulting in 20 signing proclamations recognizing October 15, 2002, as the first observance of Pregnancy and Infant Loss Remembrance Day (PAILRD).
-As a further effect of the American campaign effort, Concurrent Resolution H.Con>RES.222 supporting the goals and ideals of National Pregnancy and Infant Loss Remembrance Day was passed in the House of Representatives on September 28, 2006.
+Robyn Bear, Lisa Brown, and Tammy Novak petitioned the federal government as well as the governors of each of the 50 states resulting in 20 signing proclamations recognizing October 15, 2002, as the first observance of Pregnancy and Infant Loss Remembrance Day (PAILRD).
+The House of Representatives passed Concurrent Resolution H.Con>RES.222 on September 28, 2006, supporting the goals and ideals represented by the observance.

-All 50 states yearly proclaim the day with 8 states enacting permanent proclamations.
+All 50 states yearly proclaim the day with eight states enacting permanent proclamations.
 These states are Arkansas, Kansas, Kentucky, Louisiana, Missouri, New York, Rhode Island, and South Dakota.